 As we have many data structures, each has separate advantages and applications.
 We will discuss those applications in those articles.

-In our next article, we will discuss Stack Data Structure.
+In our next article, we will discuss Stack Data Structure in C programming.

 You can also read the below topics.